geowarin/blog-src/content/post/2018/2018-02-25-what-I-did-wrong-as-a-CTO.md

 I like to thing of this approach as a stepping stone towards "micro-services", without the complexity of deploying them as separate network entities.

+There is actually a continuum between an integrated system and a distributed system and you probably won't have to cross the line.

+For more insights, I recommend watching the [Majestic Modular Monoliths](https://speakerdeck.com/axelfontaine/majestic-modular-monoliths) talk by Axel Fontaine.

 # Conclusion